-We then show how to store the state of an auxiliary atomic state into the TSQ.
-For our TQM purpose, we need controlled manipulation of the TSQ, and thus a controlled local Zeeman field.
-To achieve this, we propose the implementation with cavity-assisted quantum nondemolition (QND) hamiltonian \cite{jiang}.
-Therefore, we introduce another level, and thus the fermions are in four-level Tripod configuration.
-For $^6$Li and $^{40}$K atoms, we can find appropriate hyperfine levels to meet our need.
+We then show how to store the state of an ancillary atom into the TSQ.
+For our TQM purpose, we need controlled manipulation of the TSQ, and thus a controllable local Zeeman field.
+Here, we propose to implement this controlled manipulation with cavity-assisted quantum nondemolition (QND) Hamiltonian \cite{jiang}.
+To achieve this, we introduce another level, and thus the fermions are now in four-level Tripod configuration.
+For $^6$Li and $^{40}$K atoms, we can find appropriate hyperfine levels to meet the requirement.
 The coupling structure is shown in Fig. 1(b).
-To implement a QND Hamiltonian $H_{QND}=\chi a^\dagger a\sum_l \sigma_l ^z$, we set the cavity mode couples the transition of $|1\rangle\leftrightarrow|e\rangle$ with a strength $g$ and blue detuning $\delta$, where $\chi=g^2/(2\delta)$ and $a (a^{\dagger})$ is the annihilation (creation) operator for the cavity photon.
-Note that TSQ can also be obtained in the middle area in the lattice, e.g., $x\in [x_1, x_2]$, by creating mass domain.
-As the cavity assisted interaction is of the always-on QND nature, if we want the interaction is only induced among atoms within certain area, we should be able to decouple this coupling.
-This can be done by another laser that couples the transition of excited state to another level with a Rabi frequency $\Omega_x$, i.e., $|2\rangle\leftrightarrow|e\rangle$, and configures a two-photon resonance with the QND coupling, as shown in the Fig. 1(b).
-When $\Omega_x\gg g$, the destructive interference of excitation pathways from the two transition ensures that the so-called dark state, which decoupled the atoms from interacting with both optical fields \cite{decouple}.
+To implement the QND Hamiltonian $H_{QND}=\chi a^\dagger a\sum_l \sigma_l ^z$, we set the cavity mode to couple the transition of $|1\rangle\leftrightarrow|e\rangle$ with a strength $g$ and blue detuning $\delta$, where $\chi=g^2/(2\delta)$ and $a (a^{\dagger})$ is the annihilation (creation) operator for the cavity photon.
+As the cavity assisted interaction is always-on, if we want the interaction to act only on the atoms within certain area, we should be able to decouple the interaction outside the wanted area.
+This can be done by using another laser which couples the transition of excited state to another level with a Rabi frequency $\Omega_x$, i.e., $|2\rangle\leftrightarrow|e\rangle$, as shown in Fig. 1(b).
+When $\Omega_x\gg g$, the destructive interference of excitation pathways from the two transition ensures that the so-called dark state, which decoupled the atoms from interacting with both optical fields \cite{decouple1,decouple2}.
 This QND Hamiltonian preserves the photon number $n_c$ of the cavity mode.
-Within the $n_c\in\{0, 1\}$ subspace, the evolution of the QND Hamiltonian during the interaction time $\tau=\pi/ (2\chi)$ yields \cite{jiang}
+Within the $n_c\in\{0, 1\}$ subspace, the evolution of the QND Hamiltonian for an interaction time of $\tau=\pi/ (2\chi)$ yields \cite{jiang}